Skip to content

 The AI Automation Agency Hub ($67/month, ~1,600 members) targets the same persona.
 The $10/month price difference is negligible.
 Jack’s edge is the 110+ blueprint count; AAA Hub’s edge is a slightly more structured curriculum path.
 Both are legitimate options for agency builders.

 The honest comparison: Jack’s community is narrower and more execution-focused than most alternatives.
-It’s not a curriculum you work through — it’s a library you draw from.
+It’s not a curriculum you work through.
+It’s a library you draw from.
 If that model fits how you actually work, it’s the strongest option in its price range for n8n-focused agency delivery.

 AI automation comparison